Al Merrikh 0-0 Mamelodi Sundowns: Masandawana held ahead of Mosimane reunion in Caf Champions League

 Al Merrikh looked to press Sundowns and force the visitors into giving away possession in their own half.
 However, Masandawana were able to bypass the Glowing Reds' press and the Tshwane giants launched most of their attacks through the right side of their attack.

-Peter Shalulile's low cross from the right hand which was meant for Themba Zwane was blocked by goalkeeper Monged Abuzaid.
+Peter Shalulile's low cross from the right flank, which was meant for Themba Zwane, was blocked by goalkeeper Monged Abuzaid.
 Abuzaid, who was kept on his toes by the visitors, then parried away a deflected shot from Rivaldo Coetzee as Masandawana pushed for the opening goal.

-Masandawana's constant pressing forced Glowing Reds into committing mistakes in their own-half, but the likes of Shalulile, Saavedra and Zwane couldn't keep their shots on target.
+Masandawana's constant pressing forced the Glowing Reds into committing mistakes in their own half, but the likes of Shalulile, Saavedra and Zwane couldn't keep their shots on target.
 However, Al Merrikh did threaten just before half-time as Algozoli Hussien's shot was cleared off the goal-line by Brian Mandela and the score was 0-0 at the interval.

 Thabiso Kutumela, who replaced an injured Saveedra towards the half-time break, used his blistering speed to create problems for the hosts' defence.
 The former Orlando Pirates striker was brought down inside the box by Emad Ali, but the match referee ignored the incident much to the dismay of Sundowns players and the technical team.